MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-disaggregated.md

 ![Screenshot of S2D enabled](./media/s2d/s2d-enable.png)

 After you enable a disaggregated cluster with S2D, VMM does the following:
-1. The File Server role and the Failover Clustering feature is enabled.
+1. The File Server role and the Failover Clustering feature are enabled.
-2. Storage replica and data deduplication is enabled.
+2. Storage replica and data deduplication are enabled.
 3. The cluster is optionally validated and created.
 4. S2D is enabled, and a storage array is created with the same name you provide in the wizard.